whiterm/gravity/enhancements/gep/001-loadbalancer/README.md

     # gravity uses this field when type is external
     externalAddress: "IP address | DNS address"
 ```
-The names of docker images should not be changed, and they should start with `leader.telekube.local:5000/`.
+The docker image references should not be changed, and they should start with `leader.telekube.local:5000/`.
-So docker registers on master nodes by default will use port 5001 instead of 5000,
+So docker registries on master nodes by default will use port 5001 with 5000 reserved for the loadbalancer.
-and loadbalancer will use port 5000.
-The address `leader.telekube.local` will point to 127.0.0.1
+The domain `leader.telekube.local` will either resolve to 127.0.0.1
 for the internal loadbalancer or the address of the external loadbalancer.

-Kubeconfig files will use a new address to point to kube-apiserver, it will be 127.0.0.1 for the internal loadbalancer or the address of the external loadbalancer.
+Kubeconfig files will either use 127.0.0.1 for the internal loadbalancer or the address of the external loadbalancer to point to the api server.

 For an external loadbalancer:
 The user is responsible for configuring the loadbalancer to open the following ports